 If you make this recipe, make sure you tag @loskitchenco on Instagram and leave a comment below!
 You can also save for later by clicking the ‘Pin Recipe’ button on the recipe card.
 Happy baking!

 FOR THE CRUST:

-- 1/3 cup almond flour can substitute with additional all purpose flour if desired
+- 33 g (1/3 cup) almond flour or substitute with additional all purpose flour

 FOR THE FILLING:

 - 3 tbsp lime juice

 - 2 tsp powdered gelatin OR 4 tbsp EZ gel

 - 1 cup heavy whipping cream